JakovTomasic/no-headache.nix/doc/configuring.md

   makeDiskImages = false; # or true if you want the nohead build command to generate disk images, too };
 ```
+You can also define the `customArgs` attribute set here to pass any nix values from the flake directly to `configs.nix`.
+See `vm-count-option` for a usage example.

 **Important**: If you track the files using Git, you need to add files to Git for them to be recognizable to Nix.
 Otherwise, Nix will return a 'file not found' error.